MHaggis/bookish-happiness/README.md

 Look at this project as a way to save money, enhance your current security stack and provide proper and actionable measurements.

+## DISCLAIMER:

+Do not use these tools for evil.
+Please use these tools and its output responsibly and only on systems on which you have explicit permission to access and run code.

 References:

 http://pwnwiki.io/#!index.md